MicrosoftDocs/winapps-winrt-api/microsoft.ui.windowing/appwindowtitlebar_iscustomizationsupported_738191503.md

 ## -remarks

 > [!IMPORTANT]
-> Title bar customization APIs are currently supported on Windows 11 only.
+> Title bar customization APIs are partially supported on Windows 10 since Windows App SDK 1.2 and fully supported on Windows 11.
 You should check `IsCustomizationSupported` in your code before you call these APIs to ensure your app doesn't crash on other versions of Windows.
 See [Title bar customization](/windows/apps/develop/title-bar?tabs=wasdk) for more info.

 ## -see-also